Eight FAQs on market research.

 - Are you offering precisely what your target customers want?

 You need up-to-date information about your market - size, trends and changes.
-The best sources are your trade association, the internet, the marketing advice sections in city central libraries and trade and business journals.
+The best sources for this type of information are trade associations, Government websites, online research providers and business journals.
 This is known as secondary research.

-2. How long will my marketing research take?
+2. How long will my market research take?

 The time needed for primary research, where respondents are asked a series of questions, depends on the scale of the project (the sample size) and the method employed (doing it yourself or using an agency).
-As a guide, your minimum sample size should be at least 10% of your customer base, or 50 customers.
+As a guide, your minimum sample size should be at least 10% of your customer base.

-Many small businesses can achieve useful results in a week or two.
+Many small businesses can get useful results in a week or two.
 If using a market research company, you must allow longer.

-Generally, the more statistically accurate (quantitative) you want the research to be, the longer it will take to prepare and complete.
-While this type of research may be apt if a large investment decision is at stake, there are other decisions that benefit most from timeliness, rather than accuracy.
-There is almost always a role for 'quick and dirty' lighter touch research which provides more emotional (qualitative) clues about the next action you should take.
+Gathering hard statistics (via quantitative research) can take time.
+While this type of research is useful if a large investment decision is at stake, there is often a place for "quick and dirty" lighter touch research which provides more emotional (qualitative) clues about the next action you should take.

-3. What research methods would be useful for me?
+3. What market research methods would be useful for me?

-It is important not to consider research methods in the abstract.
-The various methods are like tools in a toolbox, each more suited to one task than another.
-They include desk research (much of which can be done, literally, from your desk, using the internet) and field research, which can include customer research (focus groups, street interviews and 'hall tests' of your products), product research and pricing studies.
+Research methods are like tools in a toolbox, each more suited to one task than another.
+They include desk research (using the internet) and field research, which can include customer research (focus groups, street interviews and "hall tests" of your products), product research and pricing studies.

-The key to successful research is to first identify what it is that you need to know - what information will most helpfully move you forward.
-Then weigh up the prevailing circumstances - eg speed versus detail, or scientific accuracy versus more emotional feedback and so on.
-The parameters you establish here will help you choose the most suitable research method for your situation.
+The key to successful research is to first identify what information will help you move forward.
+Then weigh up the priorities - eg speed versus detail, or scientific accuracy versus more emotional feedback and so on.
+These parameters will help you choose the most suitable research method.

-For primary research, where respondents need to be asked a series of questions, the choice is between face-to-face interviews, telephone contact or mail or email questionnaires.
+For primary research, where respondents need to be asked a series of questions, the choice is between face-to-face interviews, telephone contact, mail or email questionnaires.

-Face-to-face: This is useful if you need to show something and get a reaction (eg samples, photographs, a prototype or alternative designs and colours).
+Face-to-face: This is useful if you need to show something and get a reaction (such as samples, photographs, a prototype or packaging designs).
 It is also appropriate if you are talking to people who are not already customers.

 Telephone: Use the phone to interview established customers or if doing a business-to-business survey.